United Ways Across New Hampshire

 Give.
 Advocate.
 Volunteer.
 LIVE UNITED.

-United Ways across New Hampshire fight for the health, education, and financial stability of every person in every community.
-Each independent United Way is committed to advancing the common good by leveraging the caring power of the community, addressing critical issues like poverty, the opioid crisis in our state, providing access to programs for struggling families, and other community issues.
-Together, they support 211 NH, an information and referral call center that connects New Hampshire residents with resources.
+United Ways across New Hampshire fight for the health, education and financial stability of every person in every community.
+Each independent United Way is committed to advancing the common good by leveraging the caring power of the community, addressing critical issues like the COVID-19 pandemic, poverty, the opioid crisis in our state, providing access to programs for struggling families, and other complex issues.
+Together, they support 211 NH, an information and referral call center that connects NH residents with resources.

-Each individual United Way mobilizes tens of thousands of donors across the state, collectively raising nearly $14 million.
+Each individual United Way mobilizes tens of thousands of donors across the state, and they collectively raise over $20 million.
 United Way has a unique structure where dollars raised across the state are invested locally and decisions about how those dollars are spent are made by local volunteers in each community.

 Granite United Way: